kidusm001/multi-fleet-managment/docs/project main docs/UserManual.md

 **Step 6: Confirm the Assignment**
 - Review the updated route metrics after adding the employee
 - Confirm that the new total time stays within acceptable limits (under 90 minutes)
-- Click "Confirm" to complete the assignment
+- Click “Confirm” to complete the assignment

 **Step 7: Continue Assignments**
 - The system updates the unassigned employees list automatically